MarvNC/jpdb-freq-list/readme.md

 The script will export a .zip file to be imported to Yomichan.

 - Frequencies for hiragana versions of kanji dictionary entries will be marked by `㋕`.
 For example, if you hover 成る, you will see frequencies for both なる and 成る.
-- Frequencies for terms that do not appear in jpdb's corpus will be marked with `❌`.
+- Frequencies for terms that do not appear at all in jpdb's corpus will be marked with `❌`.